jfffrsn/admin-nav-react/README.md

 Since @echo360 is not in a public registry but in artifactory, you need to

 Artifactory npm
 To fetch the component set, you will need to configure your local .npmrc to work with our private Artifactory store.
+The .npmrc file needs to be placed in your home directory.
+E.g. on Windows in c:\users\{username}\.npmrc

 Open a terminal and enter the following command, substituting your Artifactory username and password (without the angle brackets, no space between -u and the username)